 all grievances, and will attempt to do so in a confidential manner.

-6. Umpires aggrieved by the findings of the Ethics Committee may appeal the outcome within 10 days to the NUC.
+6. Officials aggrieved by the findings of the Ethics Committee may appeal the outcome within 10 days to the NUC.

 7. The MLUA will abide by any final grievance decision passed down by the Ethics Committee.